 When combining maximum revenue from the ROADS Fund and the fluctuating fuel taxes, state support for highways and bridges has grown to about $775 million annually by 2019 – over three times the levels in 2005 – finally reaching levels required to sustain a transportation system of Oklahoma’s size.

-Since 2006, major progress has been made on bridges, with more than 1,400 replaced or rehabilitated, and interstate pavement, through reconstruction of much of the interstate system.
-Highways are receiving safety improvements including paved shoulders and centerline rumble stripes on two-lane highways and cable barriers on divided highways.
+Since 2006, major progress has been made on bridges, with more than 1,600 replaced or rehabilitated, and interstate pavement, through reconstruction of much of the interstate system.
+Highways are receiving safety improvements including paved shoulders and centerline rumble strips on two-lane highways and cable barriers on divided highways.

-Even once all remaining structurally deficient bridges have been addressed by the end of the decade, ODOT will have to continue replacing or rehabilitating at least 90 bridges each year just to keep up with the aging infrastructure system and maintain its bridge program.
+Even with less than 1 percent of all highway bridges in Oklahoma rated structurally deficient, ODOT will have to continue replacing or rehabilitating at least 90 bridges each year just to keep up with the aging infrastructure system and maintain its bridge program.
 With bridges finally reaching a manageable state, more resources can be used to address deteriorated pavement, two-lane highways without paved shoulders, steep hills and sharp curves, outdated highway interchanges and growing urban congestion.

 Funding increases since 2006 represent a path to a sustainable model for maintaining the single largest asset owned by the state, a highway system valued at $60 billion.
 Oklahoma was patient in allowing funding to build up over more than decade to where it is today.
 Rather than the past model of providing one-time funding for specific projects, continued annual allocations to the ROADS Fund will allow ODOT to modernize and preserve the state’s infrastructure, all without new taxes or debt.